cferdinandi/smooth-scroll/README.md

 	selectorHeader: '[data-scroll-header]', // Selector for fixed headers (must be a valid CSS selector)
 	speed: 500, // Integer.
 How fast to complete the scroll in milliseconds
 	easing: 'easeInOutCubic', // Easing pattern to use
-	offset: 0, // Integer.
+	offset: 0, // Integer or 'center'.
 How far to offset the scrolling anchor location in pixels
 	updateURL: true, // Boolean.
 If true, update the URL hash on scroll
 	callback: function ( anchor, toggle ) {} // Function to run after scrolling
 });
 ```

+When using `offset: center` smoothScroll will try to vertically center the element in the viewport, as long as it's size is small enough.
+Otherwise the offset is substituted with `0`.

 #### Easing Options